arclightspanner/Personal-Projects/README.md

 # Side Projects

-Various scripts written for clients and personal usage
+Various scripts written for client and personal usage